Your graphs should always be neat and professional looking.

 Size: Use as much of the paper as you can.
 A graph can't be too

-Graphing software: Don't be afraid to use XL or other
+Graphing software: Don't be afraid to use

 software.
 Show me the output and we can make it work.